clojure-emacs/clj-suitable/README.md

 candidates out of them.
 This can be extremely useful and productive if you're experimenting around with unknown APIs.

-Currently Emacs (via Cider) and figwheel.main are supported.
+Currently Emacs (via CIDER) and figwheel.main are supported.

 ## Demo